 Kitchen shears are handy tools, aren’t they?
 They can be used for cutting meat, cutting through packages, or for cutting herbs.
 Some of them are even equipped with nutcrackers so that people can enjoy their favorite nuts.
 As much as they do for us, however, we don’t seem capable of returning the favor.
-Too many of us fail to properly take care of our kitchen shears and merely toss them into a drawer, forgotten until we need them again.
+Many of us fail to take care of our shears, merely tossing them into a drawer.
 And in our opinion, that’s a shame.

-If there’s one thing that we know: it’s the fact that even the best kitchen shears won’t last very long if they aren’t properly cared for.
-When we say properly cared for, we mean keeping them sharp, properly storing them, and properly cleaning them.
-Since not everyone knows how to accomplish these three things effectively, we’ve decided to address the issue right now.
+One thing that we know is the fact that even the best kitchen shears won’t last very long if they aren’t properly cared for.
+When we say properly cared for, we mean keeping them sharp, clean, and safely stored.
 We’re going to bring respect back to kitchen shears so everyone can get good use out of them.

 Keep Your Kitchen Shears Sharp

-Although most people are pretty good at keeping their chef knives sharpened, few people bother to keep their kitchen shears sharpened and we feel that’s a shame.
+Although most people are good at keeping their chef knives sharpened, few people bother to sharpen their kitchen shears.
 It’s so easy to sharpen kitchen scissors, we just don’t understand why everyone isn’t doing it.
 Want to know how to sharpen kitchen shears?
 Well, let’s get into it, shall we?

-The kitchen shears should be sharpened with a sharpening stone that has one coarse 400-grit surface and one fine 1,000-grit surface.
-The consumer should begin with the coarse side of the stone and then use the fine side of the stone to refine the edge.
+Make sure you use a sharpening stone that has one coarse 400-grit surface and one fine 1,000-grit surface.
+Begin with the coarse side of the stone and then use the fine side of the stone to refine the edge.

 To sharpen the scissors, wet the surface of the stone with honing oil or water.
-When that’s done, lay the inside surface of the scissor blade on the stone, flat.
+Then lay the inside surface of the scissor blade flat on the stone.
 Using slight downward pressure, draw the blade across the entire length of the stone.
 Do this moving from the base to the tip.
-This usually only takes about 10 strokes, but sometimes 20 strokes are needed for especially dull blades.
-After the blade has been sharpened, check the blade for burrs that might exist around the inner edge of the blades.
+This usually takes 10-20 strokes, depending on the dullness of the blades.
+Then check the blade for burrs that might exist around the inner edge.

 Keep Your Kitchen Shears Nice & Clean

 The next thing we want to talk about is keeping the kitchen shears nice and clean.
 And that is easily enough done using dish soap and hot water, just like you would with any other kitchen utensil.
 When washing them, make sure to clean the area where the blade and handle come into contact to remove any food particles—particles where dangerous bacteria can grow.
-This can be difficult to do with some kitchen shears, but with the ones that are designed to be taken apart, it’s not all that difficult.
+This can be difficult to do with some shears, but with the ones that you can take apart, it’s not that difficult.

 It’s important to not let your kitchen shears “soak” in your sink.
-They should never be submerged in water for any longer than a couple of seconds.
-It should be washed immediately, and then dried immediately.
-Although most kitchen shears are now made from stainless steel and aren’t subject to rust, oxidation can still take place on the surface of the stainless steel and that can potentially weaken it.
+You should never submerge them in water for longer than a couple of seconds.
+Rather, you should wash and dry them immediately.
+Although most are now made from stainless steel and aren’t subject to rust, oxidation can still take place on the surface of the stainless steel and that can potentially weaken it.

 Keep Those Kitchen Shears Oiled